EarlhamInst/ippgn-site/README.md

-# International Plant Pangenome Network site kit
+# International Plant Pangenome Network

 ## Files
 Before handing the repository to Codex, these files were edited for content.